 Intangible assets include software costs and trademarks.
 Software cost includes application software and intellectual property licenses owned by the Group.
 Trademarks are licenses acquired separately by the Group.
 These licenses arising from the Group's marketing activities have been granted for a minimum of 10 years by the relevant government agency with the option to renew at the end of the period at little or no cost to the Group.
 Previous licenses acquired have been renewed and enabled the Group to determine that these assets have an indefinite useful life.
-The related amortization is charged to expense as "Depreciation and amortization" in the "General, administrative and selling expenses" account amounting to ₱5.58 million, ₱5.41 million and ₱4.01 million in 2020, 2019 and 2018, respectively (see Note 22).
-Additions to software amounted to ₱5.35 and ₱2.11 million in 2020 and 2019, respectively.
+The related amortization is charged to expense as "Depreciation and amortization" in the "General, administrative and selling expenses" account amounting to ₱7.12 million, ₱5.58 million and ₱5.41 million in 2021, 2020 and 2019, respectively (see Note 22).
+Additions to software amounted to ₱22.46 million and ₱5.35 million in 2021 and 2020, respectively.

-Gain (loss) from change in fair value of a derivative amounted to (₱76.06 million) and ₱115.79 million in 2019 and 2018, respectively.
+Loss from change in fair value of a derivative amounted to ₱76.06 million in 2019.
 In 2019, the Group pre-terminated its loan with SCB hence the derecognition of the derivative asset and recognition of a loss on pre-termination amounting to ₱39.74 million (see Notes 18 and 25).